hughrun/pocketsnack/README.md

 ### If you installed with pip

-Just run `pip uninstall pocketsnack` or `pip3 uninstall pocketsnack`.
+Run `pip uninstall pocketsnack` or `pip3 uninstall pocketsnack`.

 ### If you installed using the legacy version 1 install.sh script

-1. Delete the executable link: `rm /usr/local/bin/pocketsnack`
+1. Delete the executable link, e.g. `rm /usr/local/bin/pocketsnack`

    If you don't do this when re-installing in a different directory, running `pocketsnack` will fail because it will still be pointing at the old directory.
 2. Now you can safely delete the pocket-snack directory: `rm -r pocketsnack`

 ## Bugs and suggestions